Baby Sign Language

 An abundance of research has been done over the past 40+ years on the benefits of utilizing American Sign Language (ASL) with hearing infants and toddlers.
 Many studies have shown the use of signing from a young age helps to promote a wider vocabulary, cultivate trust between parent and child, and builds confidence in our little ones.
 What is better than avoiding frustration and building a deeper connection with your child?
 Baby Sign Language can help!

 Signing transformed my relationship with my son from the beginning!
-Jai is shown below, demonstrating his wide range of signs from a young age.
+Jai is shown to the left, demonstrating his wide range of signs from a young age.

 My classes include...